Sorry, you need to enable JavaScript to visit this website.

 1. Purpose

-To ensure computer systems attached to the District of Columbia Government (“District”) information network is updated accurately and timely with security protection mechanisms (patches) for known vulnerabilities and exploits.
+Ensure information systems attached to the District of Columbia Government (District) network is updated accurately and timely with security protection mechanisms (patches) for known vulnerabilities and exploits.

 2. Authority